Install via pip

 - Pattern Recognition: Identifies temporal, user, and behavioral patterns

-- Prediction: Uses LSTM neural networks to predict future access
+- Prediction: Uses proprietary ML models to predict future access

 - Optimization: Automatically adjusts TTL, pre-fetches data, and warms cache